Indepreneur-LLC/mcp-google-workspace/README.md

 ## Overview

-The `mcp-gsuite` server allows language models and other MCP clients to interact with a user's Google account data and perform actions like:
+The `mcp-google-workspace` server allows language models and other MCP clients to interact with a user's Google account data and perform actions like:

 *   Querying, reading, drafting, and replying to emails (Gmail)
 *   Listing calendars and events, creating/deleting events (Calendar)